Home

 Family: This is the deductible for the entire family.

 You will see this explained on your Summary of Benefits, often in fraction form.
-For instance, $750 Individual/$1500 Family.
+For instance, $750 Individual/$1500 Family, or $750/$1500.
 Each family member receives their own $750 out-of-pocket benefit.
+Most of the time, the family deductible is double the individual.
 You can read more about deductibles through the link above.
-Most of the time, the family deductible is double the individual, but this is not always the case.

-HMOs, EPOs, PPOs – These are networks of doctors that Aetna contracts with.
+HMOs, EPOs, PPOs These are networks of doctors that Aetna contracts with.
 Each has rules regarding how you receive treatment and where you can receive it.
-The basics are: EPOs are the strictest; you can only use their networks.
-If you go out of network, you do not have coverage.
-HMOs, you can only use their networks, but you can go out of network with permission.
-PPOs, you can go out of network, but you will have to pay more.
+The basics are: EPOs are the strictest; you can only use their networks, or you will not have coverage.
+HMOs, you can only use their networks, but you can go out of network if medically necessary and with permission.
+PPOs, you can go out of network, but your benefits are reduced.
 Aetna health insurance in Texas offers all three in some fashion.
-They offer EPOs for their small business clients, EPOs for their Medicare customers, and for the Marketplace, they offer HMO plans.
+They offer PPOs for their small business clients, EPOs for their Medicare customers, and for the Marketplace, they offer HMO plans.

-Copay – Copays are the amount you pay the doctor or facility for your visit.
+Copay Copays are the amount you pay the doctor or facility for your visit.
 This can be a flat dollar amount or a percentage.
 It can vary by plan.
 Understand this will be for the office visit alone, not the treatment you receive.
-However, some treatments can be included in an office visit, like a well checkup; see your medical plan for details.
+However, some treatments can be included in an office visit, like a well checkup or immunizations; see your medical plan for details.

 Now that you know the basics of health insurance, let’s get into the plans Aetna offers its policyholders.